daniyalgohar/Genomic-features-of-FaB/Statistical analysis/README.md

+# Statistical analysis
+This repository includes scripts for few important statistical methods utilized in our study.
+Scripts for basic statistical methods and visualization are not included but can be made available upon request to the corresponding author, Daniyal Gohar.

+All of the scripts were developed using the R programming language, using the latest available versions at the time of analysis.
+There were no apparent conflicts between the script versions used and the software versions employed.

 ## Gene enrichment patterns across habitats
 ### PhyloLM
 The "Gene enrichment analysis.R" script is an R script designed to analyze gene gene enrichment patterns.
 It takes as input a gene count matrix,